 “RA Hub and Monitor is a shared set of common design, engineering, and production efforts, as well as major components spread over a number of RA Customers, investment banks, investment managers, exchanges, brokers and alternative investment managers.
 The customers then add their intellectual property, algorithmic logic, smart order routers, pricing engines to compete on what differentiates them, rather than non-differentiating components.
 It is practiced in the financial service industry to reduce the costs associated with the development of products by basing those products on a smaller number of platforms.
 This further allows companies to create distinct offerings each using their differentiating intellectual property to provide them with competitive advantage but operating on common underpinnings.”

-An example of how RA’s platform can be used in the FX industry, for example, is shown in this diagram here.
+An example of how RA’s platform can be used in the FX industry, for example, is shown in the diagram here.

 Like a car platform RA’s Hub and Monitor offering consists of a core chassis (RA Hub) that provides the core of any electronic trading process deployment.
 And then a series of components are added to provide each distinct offering or model.

 With a car platform, things like interior, engine, suspension, brakes; in an electronic trading business, things like algorithms, smart order routers and pricing engines.

 Most of the RA platform is common to all clients, but clients can configure or deploy their differentiating business logic into any of the boxes within the RA Platform.